robinweser/react-look/docs/GettingStarted.md

 render(<App lookConfig={config} />, document.getElementById('app'))
 ```
 ### 6.2. look wrapper
-Using mixins and plugins requires your Component to be wrapped with the `look` wrapper.
+Resolving mixins and plugins requires your Component to be wrapped with the `look` wrapper.
 ```javascript
 import look from 'react-look'
 import React, { Component } from 'react'